Uniform-in-Submodel Bounds for Linear Regression in a Model Free Framework: Deterministic Results for Linear Regression

 Assuming $\hat{\Sigma}_n(M)$ and $\Sigma_n(M)$ are close, one would expect

 Note, by substituting all the definitions, that

-This being an average the left hand side quantity in \eqref{eq:ApproxRepreError} is called the linear representation error.
-Now using essentially the same argument and letting $\Sigma_1$ (and $\Sigma_2$) take place of $\hat{\Sigma}_n$ (and $\Sigma_n$), we get the following result.
-Recall the notation $S_{2,k}(\cdot, \cdot)$ and $\Lambda(\cdot, \cdot)$ from Equations~\eqref{eq:StrengthS} and~\eqref{eq:MinimalkSparse}. \begin{thm}(Uniform Linear Representation) Let $k \ge 1$ be any integer such that
+This being an average (a linear functional), the left hand side quantity in \eqref{eq:ApproxRepreError} is called the linear representation error.
+Now, using the same argument and substituting $\Sigma_1$ and $\Sigma_2$ for $\hat{\Sigma}_n$ and $\Sigma_n$, respectively we get the following result.
+Recall the notations $S_{2,k}(\cdot, \cdot)$ and $\Lambda(\cdot, \cdot)$ from Equations~\eqref{eq:StrengthS} and~\eqref{eq:MinimalkSparse}. \begin{thm}(Uniform Linear Representation) Let $k \ge 1$ be any integer such that